Tullio Farabola: The Founding of Farabola Photo Agency

 In those years in Italy photojournalism grew considerably due to the freedom of information regained after 20 years of dictatorship.
 Publishing required an ever-increasing number of photographs relating to news, entertainment, art and politics: thus a dense network of photo agencies arose.
 In Milan the most important were Vincenzo Carrese's Publifoto, Tullio Farabola's Farabola and Fedele Toscani's Rotofoto.
 Crime stories, prohibited during Fascism, caused sensations.
-In 1946, following a crime story, the murder by Rina Fort of her lover's wife and children, the photo of the murderess sleeping on a sofa in the police station was published in the main newspapers and weeklies, causing a sensation and giving Farabola notoriety.
+In 1946, following a crime story, the murder by Rina Fort of her lover's wife and children, the photo of the murderer sleeping on a sofa in the police station was published in the main newspapers and weeklies, causing a sensation and giving Farabola notoriety.

 The models for Tullio Farabola were Adolfo Porry Pastorel and the American photojournalists.
 His photographs from the period 1943 to 1960 are the most dramatic and effective and best represent his style.

 Soon Tullio Farabola took care of the development of the photographic agency.
 He was busy in the studio, creating covers for the most popular weeklies of the time (Oggi, Gente, Radiocorriere TV), album covers (Renato Carosone, Fred Buscaglione) and black and white portraits of characters from the world of culture and entertainment (Salvatore Quasimodo, Eugenio Montale, Riccardo Bacchelli, Indro Montanelli, Giorgio De Chirico, Juliette Gréco).
 It can be said that in the 1950s and 1960s for a character from the world of entertainment, art or sport, going to Farabola for a photo shoot was a confirmation of success.

-The agency made use of collaborators: Franco Gremignani, Lucio Berzioli, Sergio Del Grande, Sergio Bersani, Alberto Guarnerio, Eros Biavati, Settimio Garritano, Angelo Cozzi, Pietro Pascuttini. other Italian photographers, such as Marco Secchi, at the beginning of their career were inspired by Tullio Farabola.
+The agency made use of collaborators: Franco Gremignani, Lucio Berzioli, Sergio Del Grande, Sergio Bersani, Adalberto Guarnerio, Eros Biavati, Settimio Garritano, Angelo Cozzi, Pietro Pascuttini. other Italian photographers, such as Marco Secchi, at the beginning of their career were inspired by Tullio Farabola.

 The studio photos were the result of teamwork.
 Lucio Berzioli was a property finder and had a flair for finding furniture, clothing and other objects that were used to set the images.
 The style of the black and white portraits was inspired by Yousuf Karsh, while the record covers were inspired by great American advertising photographers who made large format (8×10-inch) transparencies, unusual in Italy.